Soumyadeep20/Sunbase_Project/README.md

 ************************************************************* 2nd Phase *************************************************************

-1. By heating endpont /sunBase/data
-               we are need to call a remote API to fetch the customer list and save those customers in my database.
+1. By heating endpont /sunBase/data Method: GET we are need to call a remote API to fetch the customer list and save those customers in my database.
 If the customer already exists in my database                  then instead of inserting, update it in your database.
   --------Process-------
   By heating Path: https://qa.sunbasedata.com/sunbase/portal/api/assignment_auth.jsp